JoshuaYeo02/picasso/README.md

 # picasso
-An evolution based genetic image generator
+An evolution based genetic image generator built in C++